 The Need, Kasperavičiūtė, et al. Study examined 611 white or white-passing Americans.
 Of these, 55 self-identified as having at least one Jewish grandparent.
 All individuals were genotyped for approximately 550,000 polymorphic markers.
 It was determined that even subjects with only one Jewish grandparent can be genetically distinguished from those without Jewish ancestry with 100% accuracy.
 Ashkenazim were found to be more heterozygous than non-Jewish Europeans, suggesting that the genetic distinction between Jews and non-Jews is attributable to a Near-Eastern origin.

-Gil Azmon led a study comparing and contrasting DNA markers from subjects across the Jewish sub-ethnicities, i.e. Perso-Iranian, Babylonian Mizrahi (Iraqi), Syro-Mizrahi, Italian Sepharadi, Yevanic-Sepharadi (Greek), Romaniote (Turkic), Teimani (Yemenite), and Ashkenazic.
+Gil Atzmon led a study comparing and contrasting DNA markers from subjects across the Jewish sub-ethnicities, i.e. Perso-Iranian, Babylonian Mizrahi (Iraqi), Syro-Mizrahi, Italian Sepharadi, Yevanic-Sepharadi (Greek), Romaniote (Turkic), Teimani (Yemenite), and Ashkenazic.
 A non-Jewish control cluster was also incorporated.
 Surprisingly, of the eight Jewish sub-ethnicities, the one genetically closest to European DNA was the Syro-Mizrahi cohort (exhibiting a 30-60% European admixture), not the Ashkenazic.
+This is owing in many Syro-Mizrahi to Samaritan DNA, i.e. descent from Israelites who were force-wedded to Gentiles from 721 to 607 BCE by the Assyrians.

 The discoveries of Jewish communities in remote and unexpected places was at first approached with skepticism, but DNA evidence has confirmed Jewish ancestry for most of these.